 Since dogs have robust smell and taste senses, they’ll sniff your hand to assess the scent to see if you are trustworthy before licking you, especially if you are a stranger.
 Humans emit pheromones in their sweat that indicate emotions and intentions.

 Interestingly, dogs can decode these chemical changes to understand a person’s mood better.
 Of course, dogs can’t capture the pheromones by the tongue, but licking sends signals to Jacobson’s organ to figure out your mood.

 Affectionate and “hello” licking is usually calm, but a dog may sometimes kiss frantically and obsessively.
 If your dog attempts to ask for affection and your attention, it can get over-excited, nervous or anxious, and allow the slobbering to get out of control.

 Your pup may try to tell you that it is happy to see you at first, but the frantic licking that follows may communicate a different message.
 Watch out for the body language that does not show a calm state of mind when it’s licking.

 If it’s crying or tucking its tail, it could be in distress, and you may want to assess and remove the stressor.

-Dogs often lick because they want the attention, and it’s a way of getting it from you as they associate whenever they lick, you pet them and kiss them back.
+Dogs often lick because they want the attention, and it’s a way of getting it from you since they associate whenever they lick you to you petting them and kissing them back.
 You may not realize it, but you are rewarding and encouraging the trait whenever you pet and kiss it back.

 Learn to ignore your dog and avoid giving it the affirmation it needs if you want to stop it.
 Chances are, it’ll cut the behavior out if it doesn’t receive any attention.